adnanbezerra/adnanbezerra/README.md

 </div>

 # :smile: A small biography
-Hello, my name is Adnan Medeiros Bezerra!
+Hello, my name is **Adnan Medeiros Bezerra**!
 I am a 19 years old Computer Science student at Federal University of Campina Grande who's currently living in Paraíba, Brazil.
-I am a devout Catholic, I enjoy musics, playing chess, studying philosphy, history, mathematics and theology (besides informatics, of course), and I also love to make new friends.
+I am a devout Catholic.
+I enjoy music, playing chess, studying Philosophy, History, Mathematics and Theology (besides informatics, of course), and I also love to make new friends.

 # :thinking: What have I done in my life?
 I have been programming in Java for about seven months already.
 I also do have some experience with JavaScript, MySQL and Python,